yeshninanayakkara/cybersecurity-portfolio/README.md

 - Google - Automate Cybersecurity Tasks with Python
 - IBM - Operating Systems: Overview, Administration, and Security
 - Google - Introduction to Cybersecurity
-- Cloud Computing Applications, Part 1: Cloud Systems and Infrastructure
+- University of Illinois at Urbana-Champaign - Cloud Computing Applications, Part 1: Cloud Systems and Infrastructure

 ## Contact Me
 - [LinkedIn Profile](https://it.linkedin.com/in/yeshninanayakkara)